QBobWatson/ipe2tikz/README.md

 2. The ipelet creates a style sheet called `TikZ-export`, which contains the necessary preamble material to compile the TikZ code in the text box.
 This includes the TikZ style, if *Use TikZ styles* is not checked.
-3. The ipelet creates a text box and populates it with the suitable TikZ code.
+3. The ipelet creates a text box and populates it with the generated TikZ code.
-   The position of the text box is TikZ's origin.
-By default, the position of the text box is the lower-left corner of the bounding box of the selected objects, but if you have defined a coordinate system, it will use the origin of the coordinate system instead.
+   The position (reference point) of the text box is TikZ's origin.
+By default, the position of the text box is the lower-left corner of the bounding box of the selected objects, but if you have defined a coordinate system, the ipelet will use the origin of the coordinate system instead.

 ## What it Does